katehret/compinion/README.md

 * tunegridTree.csv: A csv file reporting the training and test accuracy for conditional inference trees grown with varying parameter settings.
 To be more precise, the following three parameters were used in tuning the tree: mincriterion, minbucket and maxsurrogate (for a detailed description of the parameters see https://cran.r-project.org/web/packages/partykit/vignettes/ctree.pdf).

-* The rankings of the nine predictor variables according to the conditional permutation-importance measure, a measure indicating the importance of individual predictor variables, which was calculated for three different forests, i.e. forests with N = 500, 1000, 2000 trees, respectively.
+* The rankings of the nine predictor variables according to the conditional permutation-importance measure, a measure indicating the importance of individual predictor variables, which was calculated for three differently sized condtional inference forests, i.e. forests with N = 500, 1000, 2000 trees, respectively.

   * varimp500.csv
   * varimp1000.csv